Constellation Brands

 Constellation Brands, Inc. is an American producer and marketer of beer, wine, and spirits.
 A Fortune 500 company, Constellation is the largest beer import company in the US, measured by sales, and has the third-largest market share (7.4 percent) of all major beer suppliers.
-It also has investments in medical and recreational cannabis.
-Based in Victor, New York, Constellation has about 40 facilities and approximately 9,000 employees.
+It also has sizable investments in medical and recreational cannabis through its association with Canopy Growth.
+Based in Rochester, New York, Constellation has about 40 facilities and approximately 9,000 employees.

-The company has more than 100 brands in its portfolio.
-Wine brands include Robert Mondavi, Kim Crawford, Meiomi, Simi Winery, Ruffino, and The Prisoner Wine Company.
-Constellation's beer portfolio includes imported brands such as rights in the United States to Corona, Modelo Especial, Negra Modelo, and Pacífico, as well as American craft beer producer Funky Buddha.
-Spirits brands include Svedka Vodka, Casa Noble Tequila and High West Whiskey, Nelson's Green Brier Tennessee Whiskey.
+The company has more than 27 brands in its portfolio.
+Wine brands include Robert Mondavi, Kim Crawford, Ruffino, and The Prisoner Wine Company.
+Constellation's beer portfolio includes imported brands such as rights in the United States to Corona, Modelo Especial, Negra Modelo, and Pacífico.
+Spirits brands include Casa Noble Tequila, High West Whiskey, and Nelson's Green Brier Tennessee Whiskey.